S-Kanzari/vGFit-1.0/README.md

 # vGFit-1.0
 Fitting Soil Water Retention Curve using the van Genuchten Model

-README: Soil Water Retention Curve Fitting (van Genuchten Model) — No GUI Version
+README: Soil Water Retention Curve Fitting (van Genuchten Model)
 =================================================================================

 This script fits soil water retention data to the van Genuchten model using pressure head and volumetric water content data from an Excel file.